 What is a Mental Health First Aider?

-When at work, just as your Employer is responsible for ensuring your physical safety, we believe that it’s equally important to safeguard our employees psychological and emotional well-being.
-As someone who is passionate that physical and mental health should have equal support in the workplace, I campaigned to introduce a Mental Health First Aid Team in the organisation, which myself and a number of my colleagues are proud members of.
+When at work, just as your Employer is responsible for ensuring your physical safety, we believe that it’s equally important to safeguard our employees’ psychological and emotional well-being.
+As someone who is passionate that physical and mental health should have equal support in the workplace, I campaigned to introduce a Mental Health First Aid Team in the organisation, which I and a number of my colleagues are proud members of.

-The role of a Mental Health First Aider
+The Role of a Mental Health First Aider

 All Mental Health First Aiders (MFHAs) undergo a two-day course, conducted by MFHA England, to ensure they’re well-versed in how to perform the role and best support our colleagues.
 In this course, we are given: